-Family Christian Academy functions as a ministry of Family Church PC, Port Charlotte, Florida.
-FCA is governed by a board that is known as the "School Council."
-The School Council members are approved from the membership of the Family Church.
+Family Christian Academy functions as a ministry of the Family Church PC, in Port Charlotte, Florida.
+FCA is run by a board that is known as the "School Council."
+The School Council members are appointed from the membership of the congregation, by the governing board of the Family Church PC.

 FCA is organized to effectively fulfill the mission of the school.
-The Head of School and Senior Leadership Team, made up of the Dean of Students, Dean of Academics, and Dean of Support Services, run the Educational Program.
+The Head of School, the Dean of Students, the Dean of Academics, and the Dean of Support Services make up the Leadership Team that runs the Educational Program.

-These four administrators, along with additional department leaders, form a comprehensive leadership team that implements FCA's academic and extra-curricular programs and provides necessary services to students and parents.
+The four administrators, along with additional department leaders, form an administrative team that implements the academy's academic and extra-curricular programs and provides necessary services to students and parents.